Mary Ann Warren

 *Developed progressive training methods for SAR dog handlers.

-*Published 'Bark Alert©' Basic Search Dog and Basic Human Remains Detection Dog workbooks.
+*Published Author 'Bark Alert©' Basic Search Dog and Basic Human Remains Detection Dog workbooks.

 *Developed realistic training for the pet owner.